 Anyone receiving Chapter 30 benefits (MGIB- Active Duty) or Chapter 1606 benefits (MGIB- Selected Reserves) must verify their enrollment each month to the U.S. Department of Veterans Affairs in order to receive payment for that month.
 Your enrollment can be verified on the last calendar day of the month by using the Web Automated Verification of Enrollment (WAVE) system or by calling the toll-free Interactive Voice Response phone line at 1-877-823-2378.

 I receive a National Guard Tuition and Fee Waiver, what do I need to do?

-You will need to email your National Guard Tuition & Fee waiver to the certifying official, these are due before, at the time of registering for classes, or within 5-days of registering for classes, if you register for classes online.
-There are a few exceptions, contact the Certifying Official if you have any questions.
+Upon registering for courses, you will need to submit your National Guard Tuition & Fee waiver to the School Certifying Official.
+Your Certificate of Eligibility is due within 2 weeks of registering for classes.
+There are a few exceptions.
+Contact the School Certifying Official if you have any questions.